 IMF (Australia) Ltd is a company limited by shares which is incorporated and domiciled in Australia.
-IMF has prepared a consolidated financial report incorporating the entity that it controlled during the financial year, being Financial Redress Pty Ltd (formerly Insolvency Litigation Fund Pty Ltd) (the Group).
+IMF has prepared a consolidated financial report incorporating the entities that it controlled during the financial year, being Financial Redress Pty Ltd (formerly Insolvency Litigation Fund Pty Ltd), Bentham Holdings Inc. and Bentham Capital LLC (the Group).